lab11/nucleum/README.md

 PCB
 ---

-Nucleum PCBs are designed to be panelized.
+Nucleum PCBs are panelized into 5x8 panels.
+They are designed to be 1mm thick to allow for easy soldering of the castellations on the edge of the board.

 If you use the battery and regulator on the bottom of the board, you will have to populate a 0 Ohm resistor to select regulated voltage.
 The selection is between 1.8V